In this article, we have tried to answer: Why did the ancient India civilization start in certain places? What was its significance?

 One of the scholars, Dr. Var’s work is extremely significant since it challenges the idea that the Indus Valley Civilization was pre-Aryan and that the Aryans invaded or migrated from the European zone.
 In the view of some Indian historians, such as N.S.
 Rajaram, no such invasion took place and the Aryans were indigenous to India.

-This alternative view to the "Aryan invasion" theory has been called the "cultural transformation hypothesis."
-The distinction and idea of mutual antipathy between the darker-skinned Dravidians and the lighter-skinned Aryans was, according to Rajaram, a European invention to help legitimate their own rule, since they too were Aryans.
+This alternative view to the “Aryan invasion” theory has been called the “cultural transformation hypothesis.”
+The distinction and idea of mutual antipathy between the darker-skinned Dravidians and the lighter-skinned Aryans were, according to Rajaram, a European invention to help legitimate their own rule, since they too were Aryans.